Arbaaz-Tanveer/pclub-spring-camp-recruitment-task/Readme.md

 #for the second task it kind of works but its producing same results for irrespective of the input after training
 #extract the chessmen-image-dataset and make sure that the file path inside the code is set to that file
 #run the cells in sequence.
+#i have only included bishop images in the zip file beacuse github was not allowing file more than 25 mb